E3nderr/Furry-Virus-Meme-Recreation/README.md

 I tried building the python project into an exe-file but Tkinter seems to f*ck with cxfreeze and opens thousands of instances of the app when running the resulting exe file.
 If you figure out how to build the project into an exe somehow, congrats.

+Credit to Koiwypher for the images used, all rights remain with the original artist!